Friends Logo

 Since the logo symbolizes a television sitcom, the visual side must blend harmoniously with the film, its content, and its inner energy.
 And so it happened: this is an eternally young sign, made based on a custom font of individual design.

-The black inscription denotes routine and everyday life, and the multi-colored dots between its letters—are cheerful friends about whom the film tells.
+The black inscription denotes routine, everyday life, and the multicolored dots between its letters are cheerful friends about whom the film tells.
 Bright spots also personify the main characters.
-Miniature but catchy elements convey fun and joy, love and energy, one hundred percent broadcasting the characteristic essence of the film’s heroes.
+Miniature yet catchy elements convey fun and joy, love and energy, and 100% capture the essence of the film’s heroes.

-Against the background of black letters, bright dots add sharpness, freshness, and kindness to the overall composition, turning a laconic and simple logo into a polysemantic, attractive, and memorable one.
+Against a black background, bright dots add sharpness, freshness, and kindness to the overall composition, turning a laconic, simple logo into a polysemantic, attractive, and memorable one.
 Even bold characters don’t spoil it because they are textured, soft, smooth, and look like handwritten text.
 Combined with miniature multi-colored spots, they add a sense of controversy and friendliness to the emblem.

 Font and Colors